My Journey so far

 Pottery has so much in common with dance.
 It is three dimensional and you have to master a very difficult technique before you can put any of your own interpretation upon it.
 Just up my street, dancing is just the same.
 I have now been making and choreographing pots for over thirteen years.
 The great thing is I can now continue for ever as there is no time limit on it, unlike dancing.
 I just hope my hands can take the strain!!

 Pottery and dancing have many similarities.
-The physically demands, deep learning of the craft of making and decoration equal to training and interpretation of step, and I am captured by the challenge.
+The physical demands, deep learning of the craft of making and decoration equal to training and interpretation of step, and I am captured by the challenge.

 I chose porcelain clay because it is white and smooth and feels beautiful to use.
 I throw the pots with care and deep concentration on the wheel.
 When throwing I become transfixed by the subtleties of the curves and almost undetectable changes of direction.
 The quality and delicacy of hand and mind together forming the pot absorbs me like the qualities of dance once did.

 I like the drama of colour and am inspired by the ocean, stunning skies and landscapes that surround me every day and influence my glazes.
 The colour of my celadon glaze is enhanced by wood ash from fallen trees and hedges logged up from around my garden and burned in the wood burner to warm my house.
 The wood ash is washed and added to the glaze enhancing the subtle celadon colour brought out by the reduction atmosphere of the kiln.
 Reduction firing involves firing with flame in a gas kiln, which is very exciting and appears to me to gives the pots more life.
 Equally I think It is important to be very involved in the firing of my pots, adjusting the kilns temperature levels and atmosphere.
 It enables me to contribute to the decorative end result.